 Let’s break down what is really happening behind the scenes.

 If you have ever searched “how much do food delivery apps charge restaurants,” you already know the headline numbers are high.
-Industry reporting found major platforms often charge restaurants between 15% and 30% per order, depending on service level and visibility.

 That commission comes off the top.
 Before you pay for food cost.
 Before labor.
 Before rent.
 Before utilities.